 Where to Eat in the Catskills

-The menu here changes often - so order what you like while you can!
-Enjoy views of the Delaware River and try a favorite like pork schnitzel, steelhead trout, or harissa shrimp and grits.
+The menu here changes often — so order what you like while you can!
+Enjoy views of the Delaware River and try a favorite like pork schnitzel, chicken pot pie, or harissa shrimp and grits.

 This restaurant is also located on the grounds of a beautiful inn and spa, so you may be tempted to extend your stay.
-Dine on brunch dishes like classic Eggs Benedict, or dinner including Gorgonzola chicken salad and venison chili fries.
+Dine on brunch dishes like blueberry pancakes, or dinner including panzanella salad and smoked chicken.

-Inventive and rustic dishes abound, like smoked and brined chicken, a local mushroom-and-lentil plate, and grilled halloumi salad.
-Try the seasonal panna cotta or lavender chocolate pots de crème after your meal.
+Inventive and rustic dishes abound, like steelhead trout, a local mushroom and pasta plate, and heirloom tomato salad.
+Try the panna cotta or chocolate lavender pots de crème after your meal.